 - Rather than linking out to digital material, we have worked to have it all hosted internally, so that users can annotate the site using Hypothes.is.
 After this introduction, on each page of this book, you will notice three icons in the top right corner of your screen.
 These icons allow you to annotate each page with highlighted text, marginal notations, or page notes.
 Instructors and teachers can create an account with Hypothes.is to allow students to annotate in a course-specific environment where only students and their instructors can see the annotations.

 - The digital platform allows readers to use this resource selectively.
 Using a learning management system, such as Moodle, for example, students can navigate the textbook in whatever way is most useful for the curricular and pedagogical needs of a course.
 A class on Confederation, for example, might look something like this:Readings for this week: John Belshaw, Confederation and its Discontents; John Belshaw, Confederation in Conflict; Open History Seminar, Debating Confederation.

 Through the learning management system, then, students have direct access to all of their course materials and instructors are able to mix and match from a variety of open-access sources (in this case, John Belshaw’s pre- and post-Confederation Canadian History textbooks in addition to Open History Seminar).

 In sum, with this digital reader, students can dig more deeply into the material and interact more directly with their own understanding of the material.

-Because Open History Seminar: Canadian History is still in development, we would very much like the receive feedback from professors and teachers who are using it in the classroom.
-Please send your feedback (no more than 500 words please) to Tom Peace (email@example.com) and Sean Kheraj (firstname.lastname@example.org).
+Because Open History Seminar: Canadian History is still in development, we would very much like the receive feedback from professors, teachers, and students who are using it in the classroom.
+Please send your feedback (no more than 500 words please) to Tom Peace (firstname.lastname@example.org) and Sean Kheraj (email@example.com).
+You can also submit your feedback using the review pages at the end of each chapter.